 You are eligible to be released from your tenancy 14-days from signing your Licence and paying your £100 holding deposit.
 To be released within the 14-day cooling off period they would require written confirmation that you wish to cancel your booking.
 Upon receipt of such notice, they will refund your £100 holding deposit together with any other payments you may have made.

 Finding ideal student accommodation in Lancaster can be a breeze, thanks to amber, a dedicated platform simplifying the search for your perfect Lancaster accommodation for students.
-For those studying in this historic city, home to reputable institutions like Lancaster University and the University of Cumbria, opting for off-campus student housing in Lancaster offers the freedom to choose.
+For those studying in this historic city, home to reputable institutions like Lancaster University and the University of Cumbria, opting for off-campus accommodation in Lancaster for students offers the freedom to choose.

-Whether it's for the world-class education or the charming urban experience, student accommodation in Lancaster is designed to provide comfort and convenience.
+Whether you're looking for a world-class education or a charming urban experience, student accommodation in Lancaster is designed to provide comfort and convenience.
 Amber's listings provide a resourceful guide for students navigating the range of options for student houses Lancaster.

 2. Caton Court